ftrbnd/film-sync/README.md

 When I get my film photos developed by my local photo studio, they email me the scans via a WeTransfer link.
 I have been manually opening the link, extracting the photos from the zip file, and uploading the .TIF files to my Google Drive.
 After all this, I still don't have shareable photos since most apps/sites don't support the .TIF format.
 So, this Go application does the following for me:

-- Checks for new emails from the photo studio every 24 hours
+- Checks for new emails from the photo studio every 24 hours via Qstash request on the /daily route
 - Visits the link in the email and downloads the .zip file
 - Extracts the .TIF photos from the .zip file, and converts them into .PNGs
 - Uploads the .TIF images to Google Drive for storage, and .PNG images to my AWS S3 bucket for sharing, such as on on my [personal website :)][portfolio-url]